dimara/snf-vncauthproxy/docs/index.rst

 secure WebSocket (``vnc-wss``) console type.
 Otherwise, any ``vnc-wss`` request will fail.

+By default the vncauthproxy daemon expects VNC servers at the backend to require no authentication.
+Alternatively it can authenticate using simple VNC password-based authentication.
+Note that vncauthproxy can only use the same password across all VNC servers that require authentication.
+The expected password should exist in a file which can be specified with the ``--vnc-password-file`` option.
+The password file should contain the password in a single line.
+Of course this file will be ignored for servers that do not require authentication at all.

 For detailed help on its configuration parameters, either consult its man page or run: